Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Background

 \subsection{Knowledge Graph Query Answering}

-The overall objective of KGQA is to answer an NL query using the KG facts.
-Most existing works on KGQA focus on converting the NL query into a structured formal query in a language such as SPARQL, executing the query to retrieve the required knowledge, and finally reasoning over the retrieved facts to obtain the final answer.
+Answering questions using the relational information of KGs has recently gained significant attention~\cite{wang2024knowledge, toroghi2024bayesian}, with its applications ranging from healthcare~\cite{guo2022medical} to recommendation~\cite{toroghi2023bayesian}.
+Most existing works on the task of answering NL queries using the KG facts, known as KGQA, focus on converting the NL query into a structured formal query in a language such as SPARQL, executing the query to retrieve the required knowledge, and finally reasoning over the retrieved facts to obtain the final answer.
 This idea, referred to as semantic parsing~\cite{lan2021survey, gu2022arcaneqa, cheng2022binding}, often involves the data and computationally expensive process of fine-tuning with thousands of labeled examples~\cite{chen2021retrack, shu2022tiara}.
 Recently, KB-BINDER has suggested a training-free semantic parsing methodology using the in-context learning ability of LLMs with few-shot examples~\cite{li2023few}.
 Novel LLM-based methods beyond semantic parsing approach have also been proposed.
 KAPING~\cite{kaping} introduced an efficient LLM-enhanced KGQA model that finds the relevant sub-graph to the query via dense retrieval and uses the LLM to reason over it in a zero-shot manner.
 KGR~\cite{kgr} proposed the idea of allowing LLMs to make claims, retrofitting those claims on the KG facts, and finally reasoning using the corrected claims.
 However, all existing works on KGQA are designed to answer factoid queries, and none of them has considered queries involving commonsense reasoning.